efDidymos/ProcessingLogs/README.md

 #Info
 Lightweight adaptation of apache log viewer.
+While reading a log it creates and holds positions as indexes, in the RAM, to the appropriate chunk of the file that can be later displayed.
-It reads and filter logs that are stored in format:
+Logs are stored in the format:

 `
 "%h %l %u %t \"%r\" %>s %O \"%{Referer}i\" \"%{User-Agent}i\""